INFINITYone22/OmniWeave-LLM/multimodal_llm_design.md

 #### **Text Encoder**
 - **Method**: Standard token embeddings.
-- **Tokenizer**: Byte Pair Encoding (BPE), as used in GPT models, with a vocabulary size of ~50,000.
+- **Tokenizer**: Byte Pair Encoding (BPE), as used in GPT models, with a vocabulary size of ~128,000.
 - **Details**: Text is tokenized into subwords, mapped to a D=8192 embedding via a learnable embedding matrix.

 #### **Image Encoder**
 - **Best Choice**: Vision Transformer (ViT-Large).
-- **Why ViT?**: It’s state-of-the-art for image understanding, splitting images into patches and embedding them as tokens.
+- **Why ViT?**: It's state-of-the-art for image understanding, splitting images into patches and embedding them as tokens.
 - **Process**:
   - Input: Images of any resolution (resized to 224x224 for consistency).
   - Split into 16x16 patches (196 patches total).